emystein/python-lyrics-merger/README.md

 `LYRICS_MIXER_DATABASE_URL`

 # Docker
-A `docker-compose.yml` is available for running the PostgreSQL and Twitter Bot Docker containers.
+A `docker-compose.yml` file is available for running the PostgreSQL and Twitter Bot Docker containers.

+By default, docker-compose will look for an `.env` file in this directory with the definitions of the environment variables listed above.

+To run the containers:

 ```bash
 docker-compose up